triradial/Freon4dsl/docs/CRC-Plan.md

 ## Graham

 ### To-Do
-- [ ] Fix ReferenceComponent:
-  - [ ] To display like SelectableListItemComponent
-  - [ ] Fix Jump to reference button to work again
 - [ ] Improve light-mode, e.g., add more contrast so things like patient date slider is visible.
 - [ ] Document and test the steps to bring on a user
-- [ ] Create a repeatable demo script (whoever is done first will do this)
 - Not needed for first user:
   - [ ] Add a way to search the content of the study design better than just cntl-f in the browser?
   - [ ] Make staff shared/optionally-shared across studies (not essential for first user)